Gaither Junior Fellows Program

 - Middle East—Strong reading fluency and the ability to perform academic as well as on-line research in Arabic essential.
 Strong background in Middle East politics and/or history is a huge plus.

 - International Security and Political Economy [to work with the International Security and South Asia Program] —Quantitative data analysis and GIS skills are required.
 A strong mathematical background is a plus.
-Ideal candidates will have a strong academic background in international relations theory, political theory, or international political economy along with an interest in military issues.
+An academic background in international relations theory or international political economy along with an interest in military issues is essential.

-- Russia and Eurasia—Excellent Russian reading skills required.
+- Russia and Eurasia—Excellent Russian and/or Ukranian reading skills required.

 - Africa Program—The program examines the economic, social, political, and external factors shaping Africa today, with the aim of helping regional and international policy actors strengthen their contributions to a prosperous and stable African future.